muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T81A)
+- Fix: Axis names in UI may not pull the correct name/number if the input device has non sequential axis IDs
+- Fix: QT garbage collection desync check in axis repeater

 ### (m76T81)
 - New: OSC - new global option to set default autorelease delay for OSC triggers
 - New: OSC - new global option to set autorelease mode on OSC messages with no parameters.
 This treats messages with no parameters/arguments as a button trigger.